How much do teachers get paid?

 On top of their basic salary, many teachers enjoy additional payments:

-- Special Education Needs (SEN) allowance - for working as a qualified teacher of SEN pupils, ranging between £2,000 and £4,000 per annum.
+- Special education needs (SEN) allowance - for working as a qualified teacher of SEN pupils, ranging between £2,384 and £4,703 per annum.

-- Teaching and Learning Responsibility (TLR) payments - for taking on more responsibilities within their role, ranging from £2,600 to £12,900 per annum.
+- Teaching and learning responsibility (TLR) payments - for taking on more responsibilities within the role, ranging from £2,873 to £14,030 per annum.

 Other benefits include automatic entry onto the Teacher's Pension Scheme and extensive holiday periods.
 Despite teachers enjoying a 195-day working year, there is still work to be done during the holidays.